Nate Miller (boxer)

-Nate Miller (born August 3, 1963) was an American professional boxer who competed from 1986 to 2001.
+Nate Miller (born August 3, 1963) is an American former professional boxer who competed from 1986 to 2001.

 Professional career

 He turned pro in 1986 and in 1994 landed a shot at IBF Cruiserweight Title holder Alfred Cole, but lost a decision.
-In 1995 he scored a KO victory over Orlin Norris to win the WBA Cruiserweight Title, and defended the title four times before losing the belt to Fabrice Tiozzo in 1997.
+In 1995 he scored a KO victory over Orlin Norris to win the WBA Cruiserweight Title, his first defense was against Argentine boxer Reynaldo Gimenez.
+Miller defended the title four times in total before losing the belt to Fabrice Tiozzo in 1997.
 He retired in 2001 after losses to Norris, Thomas Hearns, and Vincenzo Rossitto.